MrR0807/citizen/README.md

 ``PUT`` is idempotent.

 Questions:
 * What unique properties define resource?
 * Will you respond differently when resource was created/updated?

+> If the target resource does not have a current representation and the PUT successfully creates one, then the origin server MUST inform the user agent by sending a 201 (Created) response.
+If the target
+>resource does have a current representation and that representation is successfully modified in accordance with the state of the enclosed representation, then the origin server MUST send either a 200 (OK) or
+>a 204 (No Content) response to indicate successful completion of the request.

 #### PATCH

 POST /resources (create) (if already exists throw 400) GET /resources/{resource-id} (if doesn't exist throw 404)